horiaomar25/Bootcamp-Kitchen/README.md

 How to use the project with code examples or instructions.

-## Configuration

-Any configuration steps required for the project.

-## Contributing

-Guidelines for contributing to the project, reporting issues, or making pull requests.

 ## Credits

 Credit to individuals, libraries, or resources that contributed to the project.